5 ways to keep your small business protected

 It can cost between $10 and $100 an hour to hire a security guard depending upon the industry and whether he or she is armed.

 A safe can run from several hundreds of dollars to thousands depending upon its size and fire rating.

 5. Are there other options?

-There are other steps companies can take to increase their security.
-If the business is not able to hire a security guard to monitor its front desk and check visitors in and out, the owner can place an employee at the front of the office or building who acts as a barrier between the public and the rest of the office.
+Companies can take other steps to increase security.
+One is to have an employee in place at the front of the office or building who acts as a barrier between the public and the rest of the office.

-Businesses owners can take many steps that cost little to no money to increase safety:
+Businesses owners can take many steps that don’t cost money to increase safety:

 • Remind employees of security procedures and test them on what to do to keep policies fresh in their minds.